Table of Contents

-Think about how many health diets there are.
-Think about the number of ways you’ve learned to breathe throughout your life, from swimming, to long distance running, to calming down, scientists explored to all four corners of those well worn maps.
+Think about how many healthy diets there are.
+Think about the number of ways you’ve learned to breathe throughout your life, from swimming to long-distance running to calming down, scientists explored to all four corners of those well-worn maps.
 They’ve been plundered for all their worth, and have seemingly little to give over.

 To use modern phrasing, the public has been “sleeping” on sleep and its very legitimate personal and professional benefits – yet it’s always been something we knew.
 Want to do well on a test?
 Get a good night’s sleep.
 Big race?
 Sleep well.
 Had a long day at work?
 Make sure you get to bed early so you are in the best shape possible to face tomorrow.

 A lot of health is intuitive.
 Sleep comes naturally.
 We don’t choose to go to sleep, our body tells us it needs to sleep, and we either obey it, or we don’t – this is a big determining factor in the overall “success” (depending on how you measure success) of a life.
 Have you ever read about a life worth living in which the person slept-walked through the greatest events?
 Probably not – because they were always in bed!